What's in a Name? Football Club Names Explained

 Not only one of the most iconic kits and crests in Italian football, but a great name too.
 It was created in 1946, when two clubs from Genoa merged and took parts of each of their club names to form a new one.
 The two clubs were Sampierdarenese and Andrea Doria.

 Formed in 1867 as The Wednesday Football Club, a footballing offshoot of The Wednesday Cricket Club.
-The name was derived from the day off work that the founding members had, and therefore the only day that they could all meet up to play football.
+The name was derived from the day of the week that none of the founding members had to work on, and therefore the only day that they could all meet up to play football.